BUZZ-Blimps/Buzzstation/README.md

 - Dropdown Menu for State Machine
 - Select and deselect visible blimps on Main Page
 - Add Virtual Joysticks for the app and test performance and functionality when multiple blimps are being controlled
-- Add Vision ON/OFF Buttons
+- Add Vision ON/OFF button functionality (To start vision code on blimps)

 Bugs
-- Fix Spacing on all platforms/devices (Make buttons resize based on screen dimensions)
+- Fix Multi-Controller issue of when a device or browser closes and the blimp name button stays red (Add a timeout to check for the device using the UUID)
-- Fix Multi-controller issue of when a device or browser closes and the blimp name button stays red (Add a timeout to check for the device)
+- Fix button spacing on all platforms/devices (Make buttons resize based on screen dimensions)

 ## Ideas